nraovic/github-explorer/README.md

 ## Before starting

-After cloning the project or after pulling new changes, you should install/refresh the app and the integration tests dependencies:
+After cloning the project or after pulling new changes, install/refresh the app and tests dependencies:

 ```bash
 $ npm install